 How to Care for Aging Dogs

 Just like people, dogs get old and start to experience health problems.
-These can come in the form of hip and joint pain, tooth and gum problems, digestive issues, and more.
+These can come in the form of hip and joint discomfort, tooth and gum problems, digestive issues, and more.
 Veterinarians recommend beginning geriatric checkups of small dogs at around age 11, medium or large dogs at age 9 or 10, and very large dogs as early as 6 or 7.
 Besides medical checkups, medicine, and procedures, there are some things dog owners can do regularly to help their dog stay healthy into their later years.

 One thing that won't change is the unique bond humans have with dogs — they're our genetic allies.
 We've co-evolved with them, and we love each other for it.
 While it's inevitable that dogs age faster than people, we can help them be happy and comfortable well into their golden years.
 They'd do the same for us, after all.